manasthakur/learn-vim/modules/module6.md

 Many plugins have been created specifically for Neovim, and many others have been advertising themselves to be catering to both - Vim and Neovim.

-Neovim is not installed by default on many OSes yet.
+Neovim is not installed by default on most OSes yet.
 Further, the releases are sometimes buggy.
 However, it will be interesting to see the course it takes.